 The movies The Godfather and The Godfather II showed a lot of emotional resonances I was looking for, as did the TV series Sons Of Anarchy.
 More than in many other works, I was really going for an emotional and personal and cultural feel that took a lot of introspection and thinking about a culture I inherited through my mother’s family.

-Because of the coronavirus pandemic, the eBook version of The House Of Styx is coming out August 20th, but the hardcover won’t be out until April 13, 2021.
+Because of the coronavirus pandemic, the eBook version of The House Of Styx is out now, but the hardcover won’t be out until April 13, 2021.
 What happens if, in the time between now and April, someone notices a huge mistake in The House Of Styx?

 [laughs] I hope there aren’t any big mistakes because it was already serialized in Analog Magazine this year.